 One of the easiest ways to know if you have a bright, vibrant color is to place the Primer Decider Scale under your painted SureSwatch.
 If the coverage can be improved with the use of a primer then you have a bright, vibrant color.

 SureSwatch is a durable material that should not rip.
 The best way to remove is to gently lift a corner and peel in a diagonal motion.

-SureSwatch peel and stick paint samples are paintable with any kind of sheen, color paint, or paint brand.
+SureSwatch paint swatches are paintable with any kind of sheen, color paint, or paint brand.